-Each Tuesday I dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
+I love to dish on Downton Abbey and other topical issues one might discuss at tea, served up with a recipe with history.
 You may find my Online Guide to Afternoon Tea helpful in understanding traditions and recipes to serve at your own tea party.
 Today’s treat is oatcakes in honor of the great Scottish poet Robert Burns.

 - Fox reports that Downton Abbey’ Poses A Threat To Liberals.
 This was a fun interview to watch simply for pure eye rolling pleasure.

 - Wild West: A Wyoming Rancher’s Connection to Highclere Castle.

 - Canadian Connections: Fellow Canadians can also boast a connection to Highclere.

 - On the new ITV show Great Houses with Julian Fellowes a scandal of the murdered cook at Burghley is revealed.

 - Importance of Good Manors: A great article by Architectural Digest about the great country houses used in filming period dramas.

 - Beyond Downton Abbey, Volume 2.
 I reviewed Beyond Downton Abbey last year and am thrilled that Volume 2 is now available with more great houses and more Highclere photos.
 The Kindle version is perfect to take with you on your next trip to the UK (see below).